Board Certified Real Estate Attorney

 AV® Preeminent™ rated by Martindale-Hubbell

 An AV® Preeminent™ rating by Martindale Hubbell which is the esteemed rating source of lawyers.

 Chad is pleased to offer his services as counsel to owner-controlled condominium and homeowner associations, and to select developer clients.
 Having supervised the Sarasota office of one of the largest law firms in Florida, Chad offers big firm expertise with personal care.

 Chad has been a regular faculty member at the most prestigious condominium and homeowner association law seminar available to Florida attorneys: The Annual Ralph E. Boyer Institute on Condominium and Cluster Development, which is sponsored by The University of Miami School of Law.
-His recent topics include Director Duties and Liability: Officer and Director Errors and Omissions Insurance (2013); Property Insurance (2014); Replacement of Windows and Doors with an emphasis on hurricane protection issues (2016); New Legislation and Its Impact on Condominium Operations (2017); Structuring and Operating Phase and Series Condominium Developments (2018), and in 2019 he will lecture on Emerging Amendment Issues.
+His recent topics include Director Duties and Liability: Officer and Director Errors and Omissions Insurance (2013); Property Insurance (2014); Replacement of Windows and Doors with an emphasis on hurricane protection issues (2016); New Legislation and Its Impact on Condominium Operations (2017); Structuring and Operating Phase and Series Condominium Developments (2018), and Emerging Amendment Issues (2019).

 Chad also regularly lectures at condominium seminars sponsored by The Florida Bar, and in 2019, lectured on documentation to establish and operate larger projects.